• Home

 If you plan to use your tripod with your smartphone camera, you will likely need to purchase an adapter since most are designed to accommodate regular cameras.
 But some of the mini tripods do come with a smartphone adapter or the brand may offer it as an accessory or as part of a bundle kit.

-If your tripod does not come with an adapter, you can purchase a tripod smartphone adapter like this one, that can work with almost any phone or tripod.
+If your tripod does not come with an adapter, you can find a range of smartphone tripod adapters on Amazon, most of which work with almost any phone or tripod.

 Tripod Collar